world-federation-of-advertisers/cross_media_measurement_project_site/README.md

 1. Virtual People IDs (VIDs) as a way to solve this problem for reach and frequency immediately<sup>5</sup>;
 2. A cross-industry effort to explore more advanced methods like the creation of a Secure Universal Measurement ID (SUMID) that could both power metrics for sales lift and multi-touch attribution, and enhance the quality of reach and frequency measurement

-We believe these two approaches complement each other and recommend investing in both in parallel.
-However, additional work is required to determine if a SUMID can meet our requirements and principles.
-The technical working group therefore recommends an ongoing WFA workstream focused on relevant research to develop a SUMID over time.
+We believe these two approaches both help protect against user re-identification and complement each other, however, additional work is required to determine if a SUMID can meet our requirements and principles.
+The technical working group therefore recommends a future WFA workstream focused on relevant research to develop a SUMID over time.
+Any VID and SUMID solution will de-link the VIDs and/or SUMIDs from user data to protect against re-identification of users.

 ##### Virtual People IDs (VID)